How To Check In with Your New Remote Employees

-Maybe your organisation has been offering the option to work remotely as par for the course - either through necessity due to geography or as a benefit.
+Maybe your organization has been offering the option to work remotely as par for the course - either through necessity due to geography or as a benefit.
 Or maybe your employees working from home is a relatively new thing due to certain circumstances.

-Whichever reason it is, engaging with your staff and making sure they feel acknowledged and appreciated is crucial if they are to remain a valuable (and valued) part of your workforce.
+Whichever reason it is engaging with your staff and making sure they feel acknowledged and appreciated is crucial if they are to remain a valuable (and valued) part of your workforce.

-The problem is, remote workers, particularly those who work from home as the norm, can suffer from a lack of connection with their colleagues, their managers, and the company as a whole.
+The problem is remote workers particularly those who work from home as the norm can suffer from a lack of connection with their coworkers their managers and the company as a whole.

-So how do you make a new employee feel like they’re an integral and important part of the team, despite them being in a completely different location?
+So how do you make a new employee feel like they’re an integral and important part of the team despite them being in a completely different location?
 Especially if circumstances dictate that you’re also having to onboard them remotely?

-It’s also vital to appreciate that newbies may be having a harder time acclimatising to their new job and company as forming working relationships with colleagues is made more difficult by the simple fact that they’re not in the same room.
+It’s also vital to appreciate that newbies may be having a harder time acclimatizing to their new job and company as forming working relationships with coworkers is made more difficult by the simple fact that they’re not in the same room.

 This remoteness also removes the ability to easily ask questions.
-It’s one thing to ask your desk mate a quick query in passing and a whole other to have to start a new Slack or Zoom message thread, chat or even call.
+It’s one thing to ask your desk mate a quick query in passing and a whole other to have to start a new Slack or Zoom message thread chat or even call.

 That's another good reason why checking in with your new people really is vital.
-But the big question is, if striking up a casual conversation in passing is out of the question...how else can you check in?
+But the big question is if striking up a casual conversation in passing is out of the question...how else can you check in?

 How to check in with your new remote employees

-For the former, you might want to include scheduled calls and set questions, or online questionnaires on your new hire checklist.
+For the former you might want to include scheduled calls and set questions or online questionnaires on your new hire checklist.
 These could take place on a weekly basis during the first few weeks of onboarding.

-This may help to put your new people more at ease and feel less like they’re being quizzed or judged, especially given that it’s harder to pick on non verbal cues and nuances when a conversation isn’t taking place in person.
+This may help to put your new people more at ease and feel less like they’re being quizzed or judged especially given that it’s harder to pick on non verbal cues and nuances when a conversation isn’t taking place in person.

-Ideally when a manager checks in with a new hire they’ll want to cover how they’re finding the workload, the work itself, and the training received.
-They should check whether the new employee has everything they need to perform their job to the best of their ability: passwords, access to relevant files and documents, software, hardware etc.
+Ideally when a manager checks in with a new hire they’ll want to cover how they’re finding the workload the work itself and the training received.
+They should check whether the new employee has everything they need to perform their job to the best of their ability: passwords access to relevant files and documents software hardware etc.

 And it’s also a nice touch to offer any tips for working from home - especially for first time or novice remote workers.

-How to implement a remote buddy programme
+How to implement a remote buddy program

-It goes without saying that these things are all crucial when it comes to making a new hire feel like part of the team and organisation from the get go.
+It goes without saying that these things are all crucial when it comes to making a new hire feel like part of the team and organization from the get go.
 And therefore ensuring that it is a lot less likely that they quit within that three month danger period which sees so many unengaged new starters throw in the towel almost immediately.

-They’ll make sure they’re invited along to happy hour at the end of the working week, and they’ll be on hand to answer any questions about the work or the company.
+They’ll make sure they’re invited along to happy hour at the end of the working week and they’ll be on hand to answer any questions about the work or the company.

 But how does this work when your new buddies aren’t in the same office?
-Or even the same town or city, come to that matter!
+Or even the same town or city come to that matter!

-It’s back to good old Zoom, Slack or Skype - or email or WhatsApp.
-This might not be as laid back as in an in-person catch up, but it’s still definitely worth doing as it will still create engagement with your new remote hire.
-For this though, you will probably want your ‘buddy employee’ to lean towards the more casual approach to make sure the whole thing is more friendly than stilted and awkward.
+It’s back to good old Zoom Slack or Skype - or email or WhatsApp.
+This might not be as laid back as in an in-person catch up but it’s still definitely worth doing as it will still create engagement with your new remote hire.
+For this though you will probably want your ‘buddy employee’ to lean towards the more casual approach to make sure the whole thing is more friendly than stilted and awkward.

-Your buddy just needs to make sure they reach out to their remote colleague and make get-togethers happen - or at least send invites to casual gatherings such as the pub.
+Your buddy just needs to make sure they reach out to their remote coworker and make get-togethers happen - or at least send invites to casual gatherings such as the pub.